average-alien/ffxiv-collection-tracker/README.md

 ## ERD
-My database feels very simple but I don't think theres any more data I really need to store
+My database feels very simple but I don't think theres any more data I really need to store as of now
 ![ERD](./media/readme/ERD.drawio.svg)